jwang-lab/jwang-lab.github.io/_pages/home.md

 The Wang Lab aims to discovering and mining rules or mechanisms behind biological and biomedical data, supporting disclosing the mystery of life, cell development, and human diseases.
-The current research is mainly dedicated to to deep learning modeling and algorithm development on emerging 3D imaging and single-cell spatial multi-omics data to explore fundamental biological and biomedical problems, especially in neural science diseases.
+The current research is mainly dedicated to to deep learning modeling and algorithm development on emerging 3D imaging and single-cell spatial multi-omics data to explore fundamental biological and biomedical problems, especially in kidney diseases, cancer, and neural science diseases.

 There are three main areas of research: